Adroiti/docs-for-code-review-tools/RuboCop/Lint-EmptyExpression.md

 ## Description

-This cop checks for the presence of empty expressions.
+This rule checks for the presence of empty expressions.

-### Example
+## Examples

 ```ruby
 # bad